How to get from Dubrovnik to Hvar

 Dubrovnik to Hvar by Ferry via Split

 Travelling from Dubrovnik to Hvar via Split can be a long journey.
-However, it provides a cheap alternative for passengers who are travelling in the low season, as well as those who ran out of direct ferry tickets.
+However, it provides a cheap alternative for passengers travelling in the low season or if tickets for the direct ferry have sold out.

 Unlike the direct ferry, this option is available all year round.